LLNL/RAJAPerf/README.md

 # Building the suite

-Before building the suite, you must get a copy of the code by cloning the necessary source repositories.
+To build the suite, you must obtain a copy of the code by cloning the necessary source repositories.

 First, clone the RAJA repo into a directory of your choice; e.g.